nomasters/handshake/design-docs/handshake-core.md

 ```

-NOTE: Each chat participant uses their own lookup table to compose messages and references the other participant lookuphashes when decrypting messages
+NOTE: Each chat participant uses their own lookup table to compose messages and references the other participant's lookuphashes when decrypting messages.

-- chat log - The message history table is used to store decrypted messages locally on the device.
+- Chat Log - The message history table is used to store decrypted messages locally on the device.
 This is a time-series based data feed that blends messages form the sender and recipient in a single view.

 ```
 [